stoplightio/spectral/README.md

 - [OWASP Top 10](https://apistylebook.stoplight.io/docs/owasp-top-10) - Set of rules to enforce [OWASP security guidelines](https://owasp.org/www-project-api-security/).
 - [URL Style Guidelines](https://apistylebook.stoplight.io/docs/url-guidelines) - Set of rules to help developers make better and consistent endpoints.

-And there are also rulesets created by many companies to improve their APIs.
+There are also rulesets created by many companies to improve their APIs.
 You can use these as is to lint your OpenAPI descriptions, or use these as a reference to learn more about what rules you would want in your own ruleset:

 - [Adidas](https://github.com/adidas/api-guidelines/blob/master/.spectral.yml) - Adidas were one of the first companies to release their API Style Guide in a written guide _and_ a Spectral ruleset.
 Lots of good rules to try in here.
 - [APIs You Won't Hate](https://github.com/apisyouwonthate/style-guide) - An opinionated collection of rules based on advice in the [APIs You Won't Hate](https://apisyouwonthate.com/) community.